Ryan Gerard Earns Spot at This Week’s Puerto Rico Open via Fourth-Place Finish at PGA National2/28/2023

 Alex Elias

-A Monday Qualifier for last week's Honda Classic, Ryan Gerard recorded a solo fourth-place finish in his PGA Tour debut.
-Following the Final Round, Ryan Gerard said, "I'm thrilled with the finish.
-I'm thrilled with the opportunities that I get because of it."
+A Monday qualifier for last week’s Honda Classic at PGA National Resort, Ryan Gerard recorded a solo fourth-place finish in his PGA Tour debut.
+Following the Final Round, Gerard said, “I’m thrilled with the finish.
+I’m thrilled with the opportunities that come from it.”

-As for the opportunity alluded to, Gerard automatically qualifies for the Puerto Rico Open, a PGA Tour opposite-field event to the Arnold Palmer Invitational, by virtue of finishing in the Top 10.
+By finishing in the Top 10, Gerard automatically qualifies for the Puerto Rico Open, a PGA Tour opposite-field event to the Arnold Palmer Invitational presented by Mastercard.

-The 23-year-old, University of North Carolina alum closed The Honda Classic in 3-under 67 at 10 under, four strokes shy of the Chris Kirk-Eric Cole playoff, won by Kirk.
+The 23-year-old University of North Carolina alum closed The Honda Classic with a 3-under 67 for a total of 10-under, finishing four strokes shy of the Chris Kirk–Eric Cole playoff, won by Kirk.

 0 Comments